 - Touchpoints such as door handles, escalator handrails, and elevator buttons are being wiped down multiple times each day at our busiest train stations, Stamford, Bridgeport, and New Haven.

-- The collection of cash fares is suspended on board trains and at ticket windows.
+- The collection of cash fares is suspended on board all CTrail trains and at ticket windows.

 In addition to the service changes above, riders are reminded of the COVID-19 travel advisories below: